Glenn Sparkman cruises in season’s longest outing; Royals beat first-place Twins

 The Royals didn’t have any hits leave the ballpark Thursday, but they collected 10 of them.

-“He kinda has that sneaky fastball (and) likes to throw it up in the zone,” Gordon said.
+“He kinda has that sneaky fastball (and) likes to throw it up in the zone,” Gordon said of Odorizzi.
 “He kinda blew it by me last game, so I just wanted to make sure I was on top of the fastball.
-When I had first and third, just trying to drive something.
+When I had first-and-third, just trying to drive something.
 I was able to fight off a couple good pitches and finally got one that I was able to hit and put a good swing on it.”

 The Gordon double stood as the key hit of the evening.
 He produced the top defensive play of the night, too, even if it didn’t count.
 Battling the wall in left field, he juggled and then caught a ball barehanded while slamming backward onto the warning track.
 The ball nicked the fence, though, negating the catch.